nacho185/Google-clone/README.md

 # Google-clone
-Clone of google with google api to actually search pages https://nacho185.github.io/Google-clone/
+A Clone of google with google api to actually search pages https://nacho185.github.io/Google-clone/